specl/ctx-pca-localize/README.md

 - `/_sims`: Contains the simulation scripts.

-To obtain the raw jags model outputs from simulation runs or coverage runs, you can use bigRun.R and coverageRun.R, respectively.
-These scripts will generate raw model outputs in the _data/_sim-runs and _data/_coverage-runs directories.
+To obtain the raw jags model outputs from simulation runs or coverage runs, you can use `bigRun.R` and `coverageRun.R`, respectively.
+These scripts will generate raw model outputs in the `_data/_sim-runs` and `_data/_coverage-runs` directories.
 Please note that the parallel processing cores are preset to 18.
 To modify this setting, adjust the num_cores parameter accordingly.

 ## Citation